 The Corsair K70 RGB TKL is disappointing for home theater PC use.
 Since it's wired-only, you have to connect it directly to the TV and sit within its cable range.
 It also lacks a trackpad, so you'll need a mouse to navigate the user interface.
 However, it has full RGB backlighting, so you can see the keys in the dark, and it has dedicated media keys.

 Even for a TKL keyboard with dedicated media keys, the Corsair K70 RGB TKL is fairly compact and won't take up too much space on your desk.
+However, if you want a smaller version of this keyboard that takes up even less space, check out the Corsair K70 PRO MINI WIRELESS.

 The Corsair K70 RGB TKL has excellent build quality.
 It has a hard plastic body that shows no signs of flex, and there's an aluminum plate on top, but it feels sharp at the edges.
 The doubleshot PBT keycaps are advertised to be 1.5 mm thick, and they feel very solid and thicker than most keycaps.
 They also feel resistant to wear or oil shine.
 It comes with extra caps with different shapes or textures, but those are ABS plastic.
 All keys feel stable; only the spacebar has a bit more wobble than other keys, but it's not too bad.
 There are rubber feet on the bottom that hold the keyboard in place during regular use so it doesn't slide around easily.
 Overall, it's a premium and well-built keyboard without any obvious quality control issues.

 This keyboard has full RGB backlighting with individually lit keys.
 You can rotate through lighting effects by pressing Fn and cycling through the number row.
-It does a good job at producing pure whites, but it doesn't get very bright, so you may not notice the RGB lighting in bright environments.

 The Corsair K70 RGB TKL comes with a braided USB-A to USB-C cable.